 I love an early morning spa treatment.
 It just sets the tone for the day, not that I needed help setting the tone in a paradise zone like this.
 After finishing up my acai bowl and taking my last few sips of coffee outside on our porch, I headed to the Spa at Sanctuary.
 While I had a relaxing morning getting pampered, Kyle headed to his happy place, the fitness center.
 I was so impressed with their gym!
 It was more equipped than our local YMCA.

 When I walked into the spa, I immediately turned on my ASMR tone.
-Everyone was so zin and quick to help me feel welcomed.
+Everyone was so zin and quick to help me feel welcome.
 If you’re anything like me, the thought of going to a spa instantly gives you anxiety.
 It’s hard to navigate a spot that’s new without the fear of ruining someone else’s zin.
-While still extremely relaxing, the Spa at Sanctuary was a place to enjoy with girlfriends, laugh if you needed to, and everyone was so inviting.
+While still extremely relaxing, the Spa at Sanctuary was a place to enjoy with girlfriends and laugh if you needed to, and everyone was so inviting.

 After my massage, I headed to the jet tub, where I met some of the sweetest ladies traveling all the way from Georgia (my neighboring state!)
 It was such a fun morning, and booking a day at the Sanctuary Spa is a must!
 They have so many signature experiences to choose from, and you deserve to treat yourself!